krbarounis/Amazon_Reviews_NLP_Project/README.md

 This project utilizes natural language processing techniques and algorithms and a dataset of customer reviews from Amazon's electronic products department to answer the following two questions:

-1. Do written reviews of Amazon Products align with their associated ratings?
+1. Do written reviews of Amazon products align with their associated ratings?
-2. What are the most discussed topics in these reviews?
+2. What are the most commonly discussed topics in these reviews?

 - [Tech Stack](#tech-stack)